 A student will be given the opportunity to make up work missed due to an absence.
 It is the responsibility of the student to request and complete any missed assignments promptly.
-If a student will be absent more than three (3) days in a row, a parent or guardian may contact the counselor for assignments.
+If a student will be absent more than three (3) days in a row, a parent or guardian should contact the teachers for assignments.
 Students have 3 school days for every one day of absence, excluding college visits, to make up work.